ev-Zahri/Capstone-Project/docs/API_DOCS.md

   {
     "status": 404,
     "message": "User not found",
-    "error": {
-      "details": "The user not found in database.
-Try creating an account."
+    "error": { "details": "The user does not exist in the database." }
-    }
   }
   ```